 Our local scheme started in 1993, run by the local authority; but since April 2011 the Network has been entirely run by volunteers within the national scheme.

-It is supported by The Forestry Commission Scotland and Tayside Biodiversity Partnership, retaining links with the local authority.
+It is supported by Scottish Forestry and Tayside Biodiversity Partnership, retaining links with the local authority.

 Tree wardens act as they do out of a sincere belief that trees are an essential part of our natural and cultural heritage: trees significantly reduce carbon emissions, and they provide an essential component in securing biodiversity upon which we all depend for our well-being.